Psychological Testing FAQs

 Is the process different for children and adults?

-With adults, there is not typically a need to interview anyone else as the patient is generally a reliable source.
-Children, on the other hand, cannot always tell us what is going on with him or her.
-As such, evaluation process for children usually includes interviews with a child’s parents, teacher, therapist or other individuals involved in the child’s life.
+Children cannot always tell us what is going on with them.
+As such, the evaluation process for children usually includes interviews with the child’s parents, teacher, therapist, primary care physician or other individuals involved in the child’s life.

 Who determines which tests are administered?